varenya/elpsykongroo/content/blog/underappreciated-skills-of-dev/index.md

 }
 ```

 Both do similar goals with different trade-offs.
-The initial developer might prefer either one of the above.
+The initial/lead developer might prefer either one of the above.
 We need to keep the big picture in mind and adhere to the style.

 The difference in readability is massive if you don't.